Tengku Hazman

-Tengku Hazman bin Raja Hassan (born 6 March 1977) is a Malaysian former professional footballer.
+Tengku Hazman bin Raja Hassan (born 6 March 1977) is a Malaysian former professional footballer, who is the assistant manager of Perak F.C.

 Club career

 He last played as a midfielder with PKNS FC, which he joined from his previous club Terengganu FA for the 2011 season.

 National team

 Hazman represented Malaysia 16 times from 1998 to 2005, scoring 3 goals.
 He also has captained the national team.
 Early in his career, he was in the Malaysia national under-21 football team that competes in the 1997 FIFA World Youth Championship, held in Malaysia.

 Coaching career

 After his playing career ended, Hazman turned to coaching and has coached youth teams of Kelantan and T-Team.
 He acted as assistant coach to Mustafa Kamal during Terengganu II's 2018 Malaysia Premier League season, and subsequently took over as acting head coach in August 2018 after Mustafa was sacked due to his failure to avoid Terengganu II's relegation to Malaysia FAM League.
 In this capacity, Hazman succeeded in leading the club to win the inaugural Malaysia Challenge Cup, beating UKM F.C., 4–2, on aggregate in the final.